leafsphp/docs/src/modules/auth/config.md

 ### TOKEN_LIFETIME

 How long the token can be used before it expires.
 Default is 1 day.
-You can also set `TOKEN_LIFETIME` to `0` to disable token expiration.

 ### TOKEN_SECRET